Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

-As can be seen in \reftab{toxic-results}, fine-tuning takes the answer frequency from $92\%$ to $3\%$ in English.
-Similar to \refsec{tuning-icl}, we test whether we can apply conjugate prompting via language translation to recover the pretrained capability of answering harmful instructions.
-In line with our hypothesis, we find that the drop in performing the ANSWER task is \emph{always} lower in non-English languages.
-For example, fine-tuning took the English ANSWER frequency from $92\%$ to $3\%$ while it took the Malayalam ANSWER frequency from $71\%$ to $65\%$.
-Therefore, we claim that $\llm{ANSWER}$ is not forgotten, and conjugate prompting can recover this capability.
-We note that the brittleness of safety-training as well as conjugate prompting transformation functions have been concurrently documented by \cite{wei2023jailbroken} in their comprehensive and impressive analysis of jailbreaking attacks.
+In line with our hypothesis, we find that the drop in the ANSWER task is \emph{always} lower in non-English languages.
+For example, fine-tuning took the English ANSWER frequency from $92\%$ to $3\%$ while it took the Malayalam frequency from $71\%$ to $65\%$.
+Therefore, we claim that conjugate prompting can partially recover the capability of harmful instruction following.
+We note that the brittleness of safety-training as well as transformation functions have been concurrently documented by \cite{wei2023jailbroken} in their comprehensive and impressive analysis of jailbreaking attacks.